 Dendrometer band analysis

 Dendrometer band measurements were collected at SCBI49 and Harvard Forest4,25, both part of the Forest Global Earth Observatory (ForestGEO)50,51.
-SCBI (38.8935° N, 78.1454° W; elevation 273–338 m.a.s.l.) is located in the Blue Ridge Mountains at the northern end of Shenandoah National Park, 5 km South of Front Royal, Virginia.
+SCBI (38.8935° N, 78.1454° W; elevation 273–338 m.a.s.l.) is located in the Blue Ridge Mountains at the northern end of Shenandoah National Park, 5 km south of Front Royal, Virginia.
 The forest is secondary and mixed age, having established in the mid-19th century after conversion from agricultural fields49.
 Dominant canopy species within the 25.6 ha ForestGEO plot include tulip poplar (Liriodendron tulipifera L.), oaks (Quercus spp.), and hickories (Carya spp.)27.
 The climate is humid temperate, with 1950-2019 mean annual precipitation of 1018 mm and temperatures averaging 1° C in January and 24° C in July46.

 Harvard Forest (42.5388° N, 72.1755° W, 340-368 m.a.s.l.) is located near the central Massachusetts town of Petersham.
 The forest is secondary and mixed age, having re-established around the beginning of the 20th century following agricultural use and significant hurricane damage in 1938.
 Dominant species within the 35 ha ForestGEO plot are hemlock (Tsuga canadensis (L.) Carrière), oak (Quercus spp.) and red maple (Acer rubrum L.).
 The climate is temperate continental, with 1950-2019 mean annual precipitation of 1104 mm and temperatures averaging -5° C in January and 22° C in July46.